vf1/sipserver/README.md

 OfficeSIP Server
 ================

-MUVConf is a SIP server for Windows written in C#.
+OfficeSIP is a SIP server for Windows written in C#.

 Website and Documentation